2018 STAMP Workshop – Accommodations

 Dinner and Evening Options

-A buffet dinner will be provided at the reception/poster/tools demo session on Tuesday, March 27.
+A buffet dinner (mediterranean food) will be provided at the reception/poster/tools demo session on Tuesday, March 27.

 One of the best seafood restaurants in Boston (some would say the U.S.) is Legal Seafood in Kendall Square, right across the street from the Kendall Hotel.
 The local hotels also have restaurants and there are some new upscale restaurants near MIT but I cannot vouch for them.
 The concierge at your hotel should be able to help.